opencor/opencor-developer-documentation/src/fileStructure.rst

     distrib                       // Files used to package OpenCOR doc                           // User and developer documentations
      ├─ 3rdparty                  // Third-party libraries used for the documentation
-     │   ├─ googleCodePrettify    // Google Code Prettify
-     │   ├─ jQuery                // jQuery
+     │   └─ jQuery                // jQuery
-     │   └─ KaTeX                 // KaTeX
      ├─ cor                       // COR
-     ├─ developer                 // The developer documentation
-     ├─ downloads                 // Where the different releases of OpenCOR are stored ├─ res                       // Resource files used by the documentation └─ user                      // The user documentation
-    ext                           // Where external packages are cloned formats                       // Some sample formats for CellML export i18n                          // Internationalisation files
+     ├─ downloads                 // Where the different releases of OpenCOR are stored └─ res                       // Resource files used by the documentation ext                           // Where external packages are cloned formats                       // Some sample formats for CellML export i18n                          // Internationalisation files